-- Programs recognize that human dignity and civil rights of all clients regardless of race, religion, creed, ethnic background, age, disability, gender, sexual preference, health status, criminal background or prior treatment episodes.
+- Ensure that all participants, their families and staff are afforded human dignity and civil rights regardless of race, religion, creed, ethnic background, age, disability, sex, gender identity, sexual orientation, health status, and/or criminal background.

-- Programs will provide services and operate within the boundaries of all federal, state and local laws, including regulations pertaining to health and safety codes, licensing and credentialing standards and policies required by funding sources.
+- Operate within the boundaries of all federal, state and local laws and regulations, inclusive of those pertaining to client’s rights, health and safety codes, licensing and credentialing standards.

 The complaint procedure is as follows: